Country of origin: cambodia

 [r] Yes, I like it.

 [i] Because it’s quiet.
-There is a 100 square meter garden.
-When I get bored, I garden, days go by fast, don’t they?
-You don’t have to call your friends, it’s tiring.
+There’s a 100 square metre garden.
+When I’m bored, I garden, the days pass quickly, don’t they?
+No need to call your friends, it’s tiring.
 It’s tiring!
-[Laughs] It’s better not to look for friends, it’s too much trouble.
+[Laughter] It’s better not to look for your friends, it causes too much trouble.
 Isn’t that right?
-There are always stories.
-When you don’t say anything, they say you’re haughty.
-When you say things, if you say something wrong, you’re accused of saying anything wrong.
-When you say something, sometimes we don’t like what you say, it always makes a fuss.
-It’s better to stay home.
-For me, it’s the best thing.
+There’s always trouble.
+When you say nothing, they say you’re haughty.
+When you say things, if you say something wrong you’re accused of talking nonsense.
+When you say something, sometimes people don’t like what you say, it always causes a fuss.
+It’s better to stay at home.
+For me, that’s the best thing.
 I don’t like it.
 When there are meetings, I have no choice.
 When there are no meetings, I don’t see my friends.
 Once in a while, I see them.
-I have many Vietnamese friends.
+I have a lot of Vietnamese friends.
 Because I used to do business with them.
-Friends….
-Vietnamese friends, I have more than Chinese friends.
+Friends… I have more Vietnamese friends than Chinese friends.
 [Laughs] I like them.
-I know….
-I know their personalities.
+I know… I know their personality.

-[i] Did you know them in France?
+[i] Did you meet them in France?
 Or do you know them from before?

 [r] I know them from here.
 In France.
-Not before….
-No Cholon or anything else.
-In Cholon, I didn’t go out.
-I was always at home, babysitting my children.
+Not before… Not from Cholon or anywhere else.
+I didn’t go out in Cholon.
+I was always at home, looking after my children.
 I didn’t know anyone.
 When I left, I left alone.
 When I came here, I worked, I met them through work.
 They like me, I like them too.
 We became friends.
 Until today.
-Since 1985… until today.
-It’s been a long time.
+From 1985 until today.
+That’s a long time.
 Sometimes, when I ask them, they help me.
-They are friends I like to socialize with, but not in a very close way.
+They are friends that I like to spend time with, but not very closely.
 I don’t dare.
-If we’re too close, it makes a fuss.
+If we get too close, it causes trouble.
 It’s tiring.
-The best thing is when it’s a little bit, that’s enough.
-Friends take care of us, and so do we.
-But if we get too close, and something happens, if one of us says something wrong, it makes a fuss.
-I don’t like it.
-The best thing is to date like this.
-Just like that.
+The best thing is when it’s just a little bit, that’s enough.
+Friends look out for us, and we look out for them too.
+But if we get too close, and something happens, if one of us says the wrong thing, it causes trouble.
+I don’t like that.
+It’s best to just be friends like that.
+Like that.

-[i] And how do you get to Paris from home?
+[i] And how do you get to Paris from your home?

-[r] I take the bus to the subway.
-I take line 8 to Paris.
-Before, I used to go… I used to go to Charenton.
-And then I took the streetcar to get to the 13th floor.
-To go to the 13th, it’s closer than coming to Belleville.
-Going to Belleville takes over an hour.
-It takes less than an hour there.
-To do my shopping, I go there.
+[r] I take the bus to the metro.
+I take line 8 to go to Paris.
+Before, I would… I would go to Charenton.
+And then I would take the tramway to go to the 13th arrondissement.
+To go to the 13th arrondissement is closer than coming to Belleville.
+Going to Belleville takes more than an hour.
+There, it takes less than an hour.
+I go there to do my shopping.
 During the week, my daughter drives me there once or twice.

-[i] Are you going to do your shopping there?
+[i] Are you going there to do your shopping?

 [i] Since 1991?

 [r] Yes.
-Until now, he lives with my eldest daughter.
+Until now, he’s been living with my eldest daughter.

-[i] When you came to France, did you live in a home?
+[i] When you came to France, did you live in a hostel?

 [r] No.